The Industry Club champion diversity through apprenticeships

 We’re more interested in your creativity and passion to work in marketing than your educational achievements.
 Ideally, you’ll have left school in the last two years and, if you don’t already have them, we’ll work with you to get your English and Maths GCSEs during the programme.

-Get your CV over to firstname.lastname@example.org with a cover letter telling her why this opportunity is for you.
+Get your CV over to firstname.lastname@example.org with a cover letter telling us why this opportunity is for you.
 But don’t stop there.
-Tell us also what your favourite brand is and what you think is the most impressive thing they’ve done on social.
+Tell us also what your favourite brand is and what you think is the most impressive thing they’ve done on social, TV or any other medium.
 How you share this with us completely up to you.
-It could be a video, a presentation, a written piece – the only criteria are that it’s creative and that you get it over by 2nd November.
+It could be a video, a presentation, a written piece – the only criteria are that it’s creative.

 Jo is part of our Industry Club family, runs The Industry School and led the development of the Marketing Debuts Social Media and Community Management programme and will present a module on resource management on the Creative Project Management programme.